Cyrix coma bug: Analysis

 What causes the bug is not an interrupt mask, nor are interrupts being explicitly disabled.
 Instead, an anomaly in the Cyrix's instruction pipeline prevents interrupts from being serviced for the duration of the loop; since the loop never ends, interrupts will never be serviced.
 The xchg instruction is atomic, meaning that other instructions are not allowed to change the state of the system while it is executed.
 In order to ensure this atomicity, the designers at Cyrix made the xchg uninterruptible.
 Due to pipelining and branch predicting, however, another xchg enters the pipeline before the previous one completes, causing a deadlock.

 Workarounds

 A fix for unintentional instances of the bug is to insert another instruction in the loop, the nop instruction being a good candidate.
 Cyrix suggested serializing the xchg opcode, thus bypassing the pipeline.
 However, these techniques will not serve to prevent deliberate attacks.

 One can also prevent the bug by disabling implicit bus locking normally done by xchg instruction.
-This is accomplished by setting bit four (mask of 0x10) in the configuration register, CCR1.
+This is accomplished by setting bit four (mask of 0x10 known as the MMAC bit) in the model-specific configuration control register, CCR1.